 - production and distribution of multimedia or audiovisual material;

-- web and social media campaigns;
+- web and social media outreach activities;

 - media events;

-- conferences, seminars, workshops and studies on CAP-related issues.
+- conferences, seminars, workshops and studies on CAP-related issues..

 Who can apply

-Any organisation legally established in an EU Member State: farmers’ or rural development organisations, European associations, non-governmental organisations, public authorities of the Member States, media companies, educational institutions, universities and research centers.
+The could be farmers or rural development organisations, European associations, non-governmental organisations, public authorities of the Member States, media companies, educational institutions, universities and research centers.